mykin-ai/expo-audio-stream/README.md

   - `fileUri`: URI of the recording file
   - `eventDataSize`: Size of the current audio data chunk
-  - `totalSize`: Total size of recorded audio so far Returns a subscription that should be cleaned up when no longer needed.
+  - `totalSize`: Total size of recorded audio so far
+  - `soundLevel`: Optional sound level measurement that can be used for visualization Returns a subscription that should be cleaned up when no longer needed.

 - `subscribeToSoundChunkPlayed(onSoundChunkPlayed: (event: SoundChunkPlayedEventPayload) => Promise<void>)`: Subscribes to events emitted when a sound chunk has finished playing.
 The callback receives a payload indicating if this was the final chunk.
 Returns a subscription that should be cleaned up when no longer needed.